viktar-c/indigo/_posts/2017-06-29-performance-engineering-toolkit.markdown

 ## Apache JMeter
 Identifying the current performance bottlenecks you might need to reproduce them on your local performance stand.
-For that purpose I use [Apache JMeter][10].
-This is very simple and powerful [open source][11] desktop Java application that is designed to load test and measure performance.
+For that purpose I use [Apache JMeter][10] - very simple and powerful [open source][11] desktop Java application, designed to load test and measure performance.

 {% include image.html name="apache-jmeter.png"
            caption="Apache JMeter designed to load test and measure